wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/README.md

 ## Home Assistant (HA) on Raspberry Pi

 #### It is highly recommended to have sufficient knowledge how to install and operate Home Assistant prior to install and operate ebusd !!
-Within the Raspberry Pi, the Home Assistant host is running to manage and isolate different software components using internal(!) containers.
-So no knowledge about container necesssary!
+Within the Raspberry Pi, the Home Assistant host is running to manage and isolate different software components using internal(!) containers. **You don't need knowledge about container handling!**
 The software components in HA are called Add-On's or integrations.
 The following Add-On's must be installed: